 Children find inspiration and roles models through these vital books.
 Featuring a minority or a person of colour, as one of the lead roles, can have a substantial effect on a child.
 If they see someone that looks similar to them, they are more likely to be able to picture themselves in that role.

-Our Books Strive to Bring Together Children From all Over the World.
+Our Books Strive to Unite Children From all Over the World.

 We believe that diversity is the key to teach our children about kindness, empathy, openness, sharing, as well as artistic consciousness, financial literacy, and positive psychology.
 We owe it to the young children of the world to teach them about a better world that is more accepting of those that are different to us.
 Perhaps in doing so, we’ll teach them how to be better citizens of the world.